Skip to content

 image.png

-Right-click on Outbound Rules and select New Rule
+Navigate to Windows Defender Firewall with Advanced Security.
+Right-click on Outbound Rules and select New Rule.
+Select Program as Rule Type.

 image.png

-For program path, browse to C:\Program Files\SplunkUniversalForwarder\bin\splund.exe
+For program path, browse to C:\Program Files\SplunkUniversalForwarder\bin\splunkd.exe

 image.png

-Select Allow the Connection
+Select Allow the Connection.

 image.png

-Check all boxes for Domain, Private and Public
+Check all boxes for Domain, Private and Public.

 image.png